essadeq-elaamiri/get_into_docker/docker_nana_course/README.md

 - **Solution**: provide the correct name and path in `CMD ["node", "server.mjs"]` ==> `CMD ["node", "/home/cats-app/server.mjs"]`

-- And everything is OKKK!
+- And everything is OKKK! **After rebuilding the image** [Images can not be overrided, they are read only lool].

 ![16](./imgs/16.PNG)